theORCAs/api_create/README.md

 4. Create an endpoint that can update the currencies of suppliers
   * Due to COVID-19, all suppliers that were dealing in `Yuan Renminbi` have decided to switch to `Euro`.
 No one actually knows why, they just sorta decided to.
 But anyway, write a script that will retrieve the right objects, update and write them back to the database.

-5. Lastly, create an enpoint that can add items to the inventory.
+5. Lastly, create an endpoint that can add items to the inventory.

   * For this year, we are adding a new item to our menu, it’s `hand_sanitizer`.
 It’ll be supplied by the same exact supplier as `toilet_paper`.
 We’ll order `500`, with a `10.00` price tag.
 Color will be `green`, hex: `#302`.